daoquocquyen/pingpong-gitops-config/argocd/README.md

-# Argo CD ApplicationSet for pingpong-config
+# Argo CD ApplicationSet for pingpong-gitops-config

 This directory contains an `AppProject` and a single `ApplicationSet` that generates Applications for each combination of service (`ping`, `pong`) and environment (`dev`, `qa`, `preprod`, `prod`).